tzing/dashify-aws-docs/Readme.md

    dashify <SERVICE> -u <SITE_URL> -r <ROOT_DIR> -d <DOCSET_PATH>
    ```

    - `SERVICE`: The AWS service name.
-Currently only `redshift` is supported.
    - `SITE_URL`: The URL of the documentation site.
 For example, `https://docs.aws.amazon.com/redshift/latest/dg/`.
    - `ROOT_DIR`: Root directory that contains the downloaded docs.
 It's default to `./docs.aws.amazon.com` and you do not need to specify it if you're using the `wget` command above.
    - `DOCSET_PATH`: The output path of the generated docset.
 For example, `./redshift-developer-guide.docset`.